Utility Avoidance

 Sygma is a CITB ATO.
 Contact your CITB Employer Network adviser about funding.
 All Sygma courses exceed 51% practical.

-CITB-registered employers may be able to access Employer Network funding towards training costs.
-ZS Superuser training is recognised as professional development supporting your Scottish Water supply chain capability.
+CITB-registered employers may be able to access Employer Network funding towards cat and genny training course costs.
+ZS Superuser training is recognised as professional development supporting your Scottish Water supply chain capability in construction and utility location.

 Next Steps